-As a Member of the World Trade Organization (WTO), Korea is obligated to provided the level of protection against "unfair commercial use" as required by TRIPS.
-Instead, it relies on limitations on copying drugs that arose from requirements that the innovator reexamine safety and efficacy of drugs at a specified time after marketing.
-These reexamination requirements were rendered ineffective in 1997, and the Korean Food and Drug Administration (KFDA) began to approve products of copy products based on the test data submitted by the innovator, a practice that is inconsistent with Article 39.3.
-Since then, the Korean Government has reinstated the reexamination requirement, but it will not withdraw approvals given to competitors after 1997 despite the fact the approvals were granted inconsistently with the TRIPS Agreement.
+As a Member of the World Trade Organization, Korea is obligated to protect certain test data in accordance with TRIPS Article 39.3.
+The Korean Government, however, never enacted a statute or promulgated a regulation that directly provided the level of protection against "unfair commercial use" as required by TRIPS.
+Instead, it relies on limitations on copying drugs that arose from requirements that the innovator re-examine safety and efficacy of drugs at a specified time after marketing.
+These re-examination requirements were rendered ineffective in 1997, and the Korean Food and Drug Administration (KFDA) began to approve products of copy products based on the test data submitted by the innovator, a practice that is inconsistent with Article 39.3.
+Since then, the Korean Government has reinstated the re-examination requirement, but it will not withdraw approvals given to competitors after 1997 despite the fact the approvals were granted inconsistently with the TRIPS Agreement.

 The KFDA has a clear obligation to ensure that data provided to it in pursuit of regulatory review are secure from being accessed/misused by third parties.
-TRIPS prohibits reliance directly or indirectly on undisclosed test or other confidential protected data.
+TRIPS prohibits reliance directly or indirectly, on undisclosed test or other confidential protected data.
 Unfortunately, there are instances in which the originator's technical data allegedly has been used by local competitors of the file sponsor to gain registration.
 The KFDA relied indirectly upon the undisclosed confidential test data in the underlying unpublished clinical studies.
-In their defense, the KFDA claims that the TRIPS protection prevents use of publicly disclosed data for "commercial purposes," not new drug registrations.
-PhRMA and its member companies in Korea, however, note that registration is for a commercial purpose.
+In their defense, the KFDA claims that the TRIPS protection prevents use of publicly disclosed data for "commercial purposes", not new drug registrations.
+PhRMA and its member companies in Korea, however, assert that registration is for a commercial purpose.